 Jeff Pearson is a graduate of the University of Idaho’s MFA Program and the author of the chapbooks, Location Services and Sick Bed.
 He is an advocate for people with mental illness and adult literacy.
 His work has been published by Fourth River, Noble / Gas Quarterly, Monkeybicycle, Otis Nebula, Heavy Feather Review, Cosmonauts Avenue, Salt Front, Open Minds Quarterly, Permafrost, Barrelhouse, Entropy, and Moon City Review.
-He is the poetry editor for 5×5 Lit Mag, and a tutor for Bellingham Technical College.
+He is the poetry editor for 5×5 Lit Mag, and the Assistant Director of The Writing Center at University of Idaho.
 He tweets at @legoverleg.

-He advocates for adult literacy as the Media/Events Coordinator at The Whatcom Literacy Council.
-He is a mental illness survivor and has been diagnosed with bipolar I disorder after being committed under state custody in 2010.
+He advocates for adult literacy and for people with mental illnesses and has been diagnosed with bipolar I disorder after being committed under state custody in 2010.
 Since then, he has risen above to become a college instructor, tutor, MFA holder, proud husband, peacemaker, and advocate.
 His family are devout Mormons even though he no longer practices, and this experience informs his writing.
 His first manuscript has achieved as a finalist and semi-finalist for many book prizes.

 About his chapbook, Location Services: